ibm-cloud-architecture/infrastructure-design-decision-tool/express.md

-# Design Decision Tool for IaaS on IBM Cloud
+# Design Decision Express Tool for IaaS on IBM Cloud

 ## IaaS Components

-Refer to [Design Decision Tool Usage](usage.md) for an introduction and example of using the following design component categories with considerations and caveats for the primary options available within each category:
+The Design Decision Express Tool includes considerations and caveats for the primary options available within each design component category.
+Refer to [Design Decision Tool Usage](usage.md) for an introduction and example of using the Design Decision Tool.
+Switch to [Design Decision Tool](README.md) for the original Design Decision Tool.

 * ![Compute Options](#compute)
 * ![Storage Options](#storage)